-- The protein may fragment or amino acids cross-link with other amino acids. - Free radical attack on protein cysteine residues can result in cross-linking and formation of aggregates that prevents their degradation. - Oxidative damage increases the susceptibility of other proteins to enzymatic digestion
+- Radicals may cause protein fragmentation and amino acids cross-link with other amino acids. - Free radical attack on protein cysteine residues can result in cross-linking and formation of aggregates that prevents their degradation. - Oxidative damage increases the susceptibility of other proteins to enzymatic digestion